 Parents and experts in Japan are now actively debating the appropriateness of the “walk away” approach to misbehaving kids.
 It can be hard to define the line between discipline and abuse, but as long as we’re having the discussion something positive can be said to have come out of the Tanookas’ ordeal.

 A second, related question is why it took the family two full hours to contact the police after their child disappeared into the wilderness.
 And once they finally called the authorities, why did they lie and say Yamato had simply wandered off on his own?
 As the father himself eventually admitted, he had been afraid of what people would think about what he had done.

 Incredibly, this preoccupation with public perception competed in his mind with his need to find his son.
 The word he used was sekentei (世間体), which literally means how one is seen by society.
 Mr. Tanooka apparently felt a fierce need not to be seen as a bad parent, but the sad truth is that this need to maintain appearances helped no one.
 It only added to the hungry days and nights that Yamato spent alone.

 With the boy safely recovered and Mr. Tanooka contrite and remorseful, I backed off a bit on my initial condemnation of him and his wife.
 They made a tremendous mistake with potentially fatal consequences.
 But Mr. Tanooka’s tearful apologies, both privately to his son and publicly to the community, reflect his understanding of this.

 It’s all too easy to second guess another parent, but I’m confident that most of us would have handled the situation differently.
 At any rate, the debate on parental discipline in Japan remains ongoing, and perhaps a more thoughtful approach to dealing with naughty children can emerge from this troubling episode.

-Mr. and Mrs. Tanooka did what they did because they believed they would teach young Yamato a lesson.
+Mr. and Mrs. Tanooka did what they did because they believed it would teach young Yamato a lesson.
 They failed spectacularly.
 Instead, Yamato may have taught us one.